cuteSeagullDev/babylonjs_website_demo_vanilla/README.md

 ([View demo deployed through Netlify](https://cgcreatexyz-bjs-boilerplate-vanilla.netlify.app/))

-A bit of vanilla boilerplate with a custom client-side routing solution.
-The technical debt consists of replacing the iframe with local code.
-And more demos.
-And more css.
+VanillaJS boilerplate with a custom client-side routing solution and a slider consisting of interactive webgl scenes.

+The technical debt consists of better quality glb files, improved page design, and making the routing script more scalable.